akamai/terraform-provider-akamai/docs/guides/get_started_provider.md

 guide for details.
 Once you're done authenticating, come back here to complete the Akamai Provider setup.

-**Note:** The Edge DNS and GTM modules depend on both Property Manager APIs as well.
-Be sure to include a PAPI authorization to the Edge DNS and GTM API Clients.
+**Note:** Depending on the select contract and group, the Edge DNS and GTM modules may depend on both Property Manager APIs as well.
+If so, be sure to include a PAPI authorization to the Edge DNS and GTM API Clients.

 ## Retrieve contract and group IDs